KAVINRAJ06/Credit_Card_Transactions_Fraud_Detection/README.md

 # Credit Card Fraud Detection

 This project implements a credit card fraud detection model using a dataset containing information about credit card transactions.
-The goal is to classify transactions as fraudulent
+The goal is to classify transactions as fraudulent using logistic regression

 ## Features
 - **Data Preprocessing**: The dataset is cleaned and transformed, including datetime processing to extract useful features.